 As cured meat lovers, we may agree that we cannot go for too long without beef jerky.
 However, what may surely divide us are our preferences for jerky taste.
 Some like it sweet.
 Others want it spicy.
 Many prefer it smoked, and a few just want it to be plain and salty.

 One thing's for sure - our ideas of what the ideal jerky should taste like rarely converge.
-For this reason, and many more, knowing how to make your own jerky is crucial.
-And, if you don't know how to prepare it, then check out these simple ways to make beef jerky!
+For this reason, and many more, knowing how to make your own homemade beef jerky is crucial.
+And, if you don't know how to prepare it, then check out these simple ways to prepare beef jerky!
 Spoiler alert: it’s easier than you might expect.

 What You Need to Make Beef Jerky

-Before you run to the butcher’s shop to buy meat, you should make sure that you have everything you need at home.
+Before you run to the butcher’s shop to buy meat, you should make sure that you have everything you need at home for your homemade beef jerky recipe.
 Curing beef to make jerky is fun and may produce amazing results.
 However, you cannot do it with certain elements, such as:

 - An oven or a dehydrator